conleyst/predicting-social-media-shares/analysis.md

 ![](imgs/summary_table.png)

 where we can see the effect that a handful of outlier articles are having on the mean.
 With this in mind, the mean isn't a good benchmark to compare against to classify popularity.
-Instead, we can define popularity relative to quantiles -- we'll consider any article with shares above 2800 as being popular.
+Instead, we can define popularity relative to quantiles -- we'll consider any article in the 75th-percentile (i.e. with shares above 2800) as being popular.
 Filtering out articles in the 95th percentile of shares, we can see where this benchmark lies,

 ![](imgs/filtered_density.png)